MichValwin/NitterViewer/README.md

 # Nitter Viewer

-This project is in a ery early state, bugs are expected.
+This project is in a very early state, bugs are expected.

 ## Build instructions
  - Install packages for vue frontend.